firefox-devtools/debugger/docs/getting-setup.md

 ### Step 4.
 Start the Debugger

-Now that Firefox is open, lets start the development server.
+Now that Firefox is open, lets start the [development server][dev-server].
 In a new terminal tab, run these commands:

 ```bash
 cd debugger.html